Docker Compose File Requirements

 Run the Container in Read Only

-To reduce the number of write operation in the containers partition, run all containers in read-only mode.
-It is important to detect which folders the application tries to write to, and put those folders on a TMPFS mount (volatile data). see Rules and Best Practices | Persistent Data for information on how to store non-volatile data.
+To reduce the number of write operations in the containers partition, run all containers in read-only mode.
+It is important to observe which folders the application tries to write to, and put those folders on a TMPFS mount (volatile data).
+See Persistent Data for information on how to store non-volatile data.

 Container Restart Policy

-Dependencies Among Containers
+Dependencies among Containers

 If the container depends on another container, it should query that container to see if it is available and wait for the required services to be running.
 Explicit depends_on